Gissio/radpro/docs/install-fs600-fs1000.md

   * Hold measurement/go back: long press of the mode key.
   * Reset measurement: long press of both the mode and set/power keys.

-Not all FS-600 devices support the pulse LED.
+Not all devices support the pulse LED.

-On the Bosean FS-600 and FS-1000, Rad Pro can store up to 95504 data points.
-At normal radiation levels, this allows for 33 days of data at 1-minute intervals, 165 days at 5-minute intervals, 331 days at 10-minute intervals, 994 days at 30-minute intervals, and 1989 days at 60-minute intervals.
+On the FS-600 and FS-1000, Rad Pro can store up to 95128 data points.
+At normal radiation levels, this allows for 66 days of data at 1-minute intervals, 165 days at 5-minute intervals, 330 days at 10-minute intervals, 990 days at 30-minute intervals, and 1981 days at 60-minute intervals.

+The FS-600 and FS-1000 include two Zener diodes that limit the maximum voltage to 440 V (nominal).

-The Bosean FS-600 and FS-1000 HV profile values are:
+The FS-600 and FS-1000 HV profile values are:

 * Factory default: 40 kHz frequency and 50 % duty cycle.
 * Optimized: 2.5 kHz frequency and 6.5 % duty cycle.